decodrtechnologies/Claassified-Projects/pre-processing/OHE for Helathcare Pipeline/README.md

 ## Run
 To run this project use - Anaconda, which provides support for running .ipynb files (Jupyter Notebook).
 - After making sure you have that, you can run from a terminal or cmd next lines :
-  - ipython notebook OHE ( One Hot Encoding ) using Pandas and Sklearn.ipynb
+  - ipython notebook OHE For HealthCare Pipeline.ipynb